BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component.md

 Insets and window insets are a very important concept in Android.

 Although this API has existed as early as Android 5.0, it was only officially recommended in Android 10.
-(Since Android 9, the system has added related APIs for display cutout screens processing)
+(Since Android 9, the system has added related APIs for cutout displays processing)

-Insets is a special space, which represents the placeholder area "attached" around the view, insets held by the system such as the part blocked by the display cutout screens (notch screens), status bars, navigation bars, and input method are called window insets.
+Insets is a special space, which represents the placeholder area "attached" around the view, insets held by the system such as the part blocked by the cutout displays (notch screens), status bars, navigation bars, and input method are called window insets.

 What `BetterAndroid` mainly does is wrapped this set of APIs to make them easier to use.